Astrogeek77/1915312-GautamJain/README.md

 ```
 ![](/images/14.jpg)
 ---
-## 15. To check whether a number is palindrome or not
+## 15. To check whether a number is palindrome or not:
 ```C
 #include <stdio.h>
 int main(){